 Date of Progress Report

+Hull 2017 to ensure appropriate financial sign-offs are built in to the grant selection and approval process (though only 1 PID needed for the programme).

 It is assumed that all decisions regarding applications will be subject to the Freedom of Information Act and that all decisions will be made against the Selection Criteria, with an application likely to be rejected either on basis that it does not fulfil the relevant artistic criteria or because the fund has been over-subscribed.

 WORKSHOPS FOR SUCCESSFUL APPLICANTS